hotwire-django/turbo-django/doc/source/tutorial/part_5.rst

 * Add links to the `message` component template to remove the message.
 Add a message_id to each list item so Turbo knows which message to delete.
 * Create a view that deletes the message.
-* Add an ``on_delete`` method to the ModelBroadcast.
+* Add an ``on_delete`` method to the ModelChannel.
 Tell the room subscribers to remove the message div by ID.

 Start by adding a unique id to each ``<li>`` element.
 Then add a link to remove that message in the template.